After the Mountain

 Following Jesus isn’t always easy.
 In Matthew 5:10, we are reminded that quiet faithfulness—even when it costs something—is seen by God and rooted in His Kingdom.

-Salt in the Ordinary
+Faithful in Ordinary Times

 The small, unseen moments of life matter more than we think.
 In Matthew 5:13, Jesus reminds us that quiet faithfulness—like salt—can shape the world in ways we may never fully see.